-The DC section was introduced in April 2012 and a comprehensive review of the arrangements was concluded in December 2014 and, as a result, the current default arrangement was introduced in April 2015.

-In the first quarter of 2017 the membership of the DC Section increased by 748 members (81%) due to Employers switching from defined benefit accrual to defined contribution accrual.
+The DC section was introduced in April 2012 and a comprehensive review of the arrangements was concluded in December 2014.
+The review took into account a membership analysis and the Trustees' view of how membership will behave at retirement.
+As a result of the review, the current default arrangement was introduced in March 2015.
+In the first guarter of 2017 the membership of the DC Section increased by 748 members (81%) due to employers switching from defined benefit accrual to defined contribution accrual.
 The Trustees will perform a full review of the default strategy in 2017, as it is the third anniversary of the last full review and as there has been a significant increase in the membership of the DC Section.